 Most of its popularity is down to its reputation as a cold buster.
 This warm drink has steamed lemonade, hot water, Teavana peach tranquility herbal tea, and Teavana jade citrus mint green tea.
 You also get one or two honey packs.

 The result is a honey-minty flavor with some sourness from the lemonade.
 You can add a pump of peppermint syrup at the risk of super-sweetening the drink.

 Honey citrus mint tea is a popular Starbucks hot drink in winter and throughout the year.

-Starbucks has popularized serving drinks in big cups and most people assume that all drinks must fill up the cup which should not the case for espresso macchiato.
+Starbucks has popularized serving drinks in big cups.
+Some people also assume that all drinks must fill up the cup.
+Well, espresso macchiato is different!

 Espresso macchiato is a less than four ounces drink consisting of shots of espresso with a spoonful of steamed foam at the top.

 Espresso macchiato can have anywhere from one to four or more shots of espresso but the amount of foam largely remains the same unless you request more foam when placing your order.

 This drink has very few calories as a quad espresso macchiato has 25 calories only.
 This makes it one of the best Starbucks coffee drinks because it is delicious and caffeinating without unhealthy calories.

 You are likely to be charged extra if you request the espresso to be poured from the top as some baristas will ring the drink in the register like a latte.
 Lattes usually cost at least a dollar more than the standard espresso macchiato.